14 Oct 5 Verses for When You Feel Unappreciated

 When you have God’s confidence, you stop relying on other’s opinions.
 You start to seek out God’s approval instead of the approval of others.
 I want you to experience what it’s like to walk in confidence.

 You don’t have to lose another pound, earn another dollar, or get another accolade before you can be confident.
-Check out Walking in Confidence, my 21 day Bible study to say goodbye to insecurity and hello to confidence!
+Make sure to download your free copy of 21 I Am Statements!
+It’s my gift to you!
+Just request it below!